djrollins/haskell-from-first-principles-old/notes.md

 # Applicative

-Application of a function inside a structure to an argument inside a structor of the same type.
+Application of a function inside a structure to an argument inside a structure of the same type.

 Known as a *Monoidal Functor*.